 The Centers for Medicare and Medicaid Services is requiring all hospitals to implement EMR within the next few years or face penalties, such as reductions in the annual reimbursement increases hospitals receive for Medicare patients.

 “The move to electronically input and store patient records —tests, procedures, doctor’s orders, histories, insurance and billing information — is designed to improve the quality of healthcare,” said Tom Hoffman, manager of WMH’s Information Services Department.
 “Wayne Memorial has been ahead of the information curve for some time, and we hope to stay that way!”

 Hoffman said that the hospital’s road to Stage 6 EMR adoption began in 2006, when WMH invested more than $5 million in information technology, including software from the Massachusetts-based company, Medical Information Technology (MEDITECH).

 In 2007, WMH implemented electronic functionalities for registration, nursing and billing.
 In 2008, the hospital launched its Bedside Medication Verification program, which uses a bar code and a scanner to match the name on a patient’s wristband with the correct medication for that patient.

-Page 2 of 2 - Between 2009 and 2012, WMH completed electronic feature implementation for the operating room, physician usage in the Emergency Department and physician computerized provider order entry or CPOE.
+Between 2009 and 2012, WMH completed electronic feature implementation for the operating room, physician usage in the Emergency Department and physician computerized provider order entry or CPOE.
 Under this feature, doctors can check allergy and medication interactions and review national clinical quality indicators.